skyvers/skyve/README.md

 These instructions assume the use of Eclipse with the JBoss Server Tools plugin installed, and Wildfly as the application server.

 ### Overview:
-1. Use the Project Creator to create a Skyve project download and receive the link to the file via email.
+1. Use the Project Creator to create a new Skyve project download and receive the link to the file via email.
 2. Import the project as a maven project and run the Generate Domain run configuration.
 3. Configure your application server security domain, create an empty database, and deploy your application.
-4. Log into your application at localhost:8080/<projectName> with your bootstrap credentials and begin using the no-code application.
+4. Log into your application at `localhost:8080/<projectName>` with your bootstrap credentials and begin using the no-code application.

 ### Detailed Instructions:

 #### Creating the Project
 * Go to https://foundry.skyve.org/foundry/project.xhtml
 * Enter a valid email address
-* Enter project name (should be a single string like projectName)
+* Enter project name
-* Enter a customer name (should be a single string like myOrganisationName
+* Enter a customer name (should be a single string like myOrganisationName, or set it to _skyve_ if unsure)
 	* Customer is a core concept for Skyve applications to support multi-tenant SaaS applications.
 Because Skyve is intended and designed for multi-tenancy, data is assumed to exist within a customer (i.e. tenant) context.
 To understand more about the Customer concept and multi-tenant applications, see https://github.com/skyvers/skyve-dev-guide#multi-tenant--mass-customisation).
 * Choose your preferred database type (and dialect)
 	* H2 is a file based database perfect for quick prototyping or getting started if you're not sure